spring-attic/spring-integration-dsl-groovy/README.md

         doWithSpringIntegration {
 		namespaces('int-http')
-		springXml(defn:{
+		springXml {
 			'int-http:inbound-channel-adapter'(
 			 id:'httpChannelAdapter',
 			channel:'requests',
 			  'supported-methods':'PUT, DELETE')
 			'si:channel'(id:'requests')
-		  })
 		  }
+	}

 	builder.createApplicationContext()

 The namespaces() method takes a comma delimited list of standard Spring namespace prefixes.
 If a prefix starts with 'int-' it will generate the required XML namespace declarations required for any of the referenced components.
 Otherwise, it will be interpreted as a Core Spring namespace, e.g., 'jms','jmx','aop'.

-The springXml method, again uses a named attribute, 'defn' for the spring configuration so as not to confuse the builder.
 The standard namespace for the core Spring Integration components is 'si' and is automatically included.

+The springXml node requires a closure which is delagated to the XML MarkupBuilder.